marinalenza/100daysofcode/log.md

 - I have finished Classes Lessons: Arrays, Pointers, Constructors
 - Review: It was good to teach the basics, but it doesn't have any videos, it has few examples and there are many bugs on the compile

+###**Day 7: 06/05/2018**

+- I have finished the Overloading Class
+- It has better than the Classes, shorter and better explained.
+It doesn't have any videos.